NCAR/sm750fb_centos8/README.md

 ```

 ## Background
- While the Linux
-kernel source contains the necessary pieces for a functional driver, kernels built for CentOS 8 do not provide all
+While the Linux kernel source contains the necessary pieces for a functional SM750 driver, kernels built for CentOS 8
-of them.
-The easiest way I found to get a working driver was to extract the needed pieces from the kernel source tree
+do not provide all of them.
+The easiest way I found to get a working driver was to extract the needed pieces from the
-and put them together in a way that can be built simply as an out-of-tree kernel module for CentOS 8.
+kernel source treeand put them together in a way that can be built simply as an out-of-tree kernel module for CentOS 8.

-The assembled pieces are:
+The assembled pieces from the 4.18 Linux kernel are:
 * `drivers/staging/sm750fb`

   The `sm750fb` driver exists in the "staging" part of the Linux core kernel tree, but the driver is not built or provided